December: What to Do in the Desert Garden

 What to Fertilize

 Don’t fertilize any landscape plants in December.
 Feeding them now can encourage new frost-sensitive growth.
-However, you can still fertilize flowering annuals once a month.
+However, you can still fertilize potted flowering annuals once a month.

 What to Prune